Photo-induced superconducting diode effect via chiral cavity modes

+In Fig.~\ref{fig2}a, we show the band structure for TBG flat bands for $\delta_c = 7.5$ meV. $\mathcal{T}$-breaking by chiral modes polarizes the valleys, see Fig.~\ref{fig2}b, and skews the quantum metric distributions forming a natural intervalley dipole, see Fig.~\ref{fig2}c,d.
+While valley ferromagnetic states ($\propto \zeta\sigma_0$) in TBG can arise due to Coulomb interaction-driven Stoner instabilities, they require magnetic field training to stabilize~\cite{de2021gate,diez2023symmetry,lin2022zero,scammell2022theory,hu2024quantum}.
+Such states are limited by material retentivity and polarity reversal necessitates scanning the hysteresis loop.
+In contrast, a chiral mode-generated magnetic state is easily tunable by cavity parameters, and switchable on ultrafast ns-$\mu$s time scales when compared to a typical hysteresis lag of a few seconds.

-\textit{CANDLES in TBG-heteorstructures: } To demonstrate the emergence and control of CANDLES, we numerically calculate the superconducting nonreciprocities in TBG encapsulated with hBN by evaluating the supercurrent from the free energy in Eq.~(\ref{eq:freeenergy}).
-We fix $T=0$K and $\vec q = \{q,0\}$ without loss of generality.
-In Fig.~\ref{fig3}a, we show the chirality dependence of nonreciprocal supercurrent, $J/J_{\rm max}$ where $J_{\rm max} = |\rm{max}(J)|$.
-Large asymmetry emerges, $J_-/J_+\approx 64\%$, for chiral light-matter hybrid states which corresponds to diode-efficieny of $\eta\approx 22\%$.
-Importantly, the direction of nonreciprocity is controlled by the chirality of modes.
-For instance, right handed modes ($\delta_c^R\neq 0$ and $\delta_c^L = 0$) host larger supercurrent for $-q$, and left handed modes ($\delta_c^R=0$ and $\delta_c^L\neq 0$) have larger supercurrent for $+q$.
+The valley polarized states and the corresponding quantum geometry are central to superconducting nonreciprocity.
+We numerically calculate the supercurrent from Eq.~(\ref{eq:bdgHam}).
+We fix $\vec q = \{q,0\}$ without loss of generality, see Appendix G for details.
+In Fig.~\ref{fig3}a, we show the chirality dependence of nonreciprocal supercurrent, $J/J_{\rm max}$ where $J_{\rm max} = \rm{max}(|J|)$.
+Large asymmetry emerges, $J_-/J_+\approx 64\%$, for chiral light-matter hybrid states which correspond to a diode-efficieny of $\eta\approx 22\%$.
+Importantly, the direction of nonreciprocity is controlled by the chirality of modes: right handed modes ($\chi=+$) host a larger supercurrent for $-q$, and left handed modes ($\chi=-$) have a larger supercurrent for $+q$, consistent with Fig.~\ref{fig1}d.